Celshade/CelSwap/README.md

 }
 ```

-**SOLANA CONFIGRATION NEEDS TO HAVE THE PROPER URL AND KEYPAIR SET**
+**DON'T FORGET YOUR SOLANA CONFIGRATION**

 This program assumes you already have the wallet authority set in your solana \
-config for any tokens you plan on updating.
-Naturally, your RPC url should also \
+config for any tokens that you plan on updating.
+Naturally, your RPC url should \
+also be set appropriately to match where your token lives (mainnet | devnet). \
-be set appropriately.
-See the solana CLI docs for more information, but here \
+See the solana CLI docs for more information, but here are the basic commands \
-are the basic commands to work with.
+to work with:

-`solana config get` (shows current solana config)
+`solana config get` (shows current solana config) \
-`solana config set --url` (sets RPC url)
+`solana config set --url` (sets RPC url) \
 `solana config set --keypair` (sets wallet auth - use the ABSOLUTE path, not relative)
 ***

 ## Running CelSwap
-All you need is the **token_address** for the SPL-token's [off-chain] \
-metadata that you wish to update and a json string!
+All you need is the **token_address** for the SPL-token you wish to update \
+and the desired attributes/values.

+**CelSwap will NOT update attributes that do not already exist on the token** \
+(Planned to be included in a future release)

 To call the program, simply navigate to the CelSwap root directory, and call \
-the programand with a json string of `token:address, attribute:value` \
+the program with a json string of `{token:address, attribute1:value, attribute2:value, ...}` \
-key-value pairs in the following format.

 i.e.

 `python src/celswap.py -d '{"token": "iu7DGFv6LsdGb9THFGtdF3cSmpt8CwJjY527vnLzBcw", "base": "green", "glow": "magenta"}'`

 The `-d` flag stands for the `DATA` being passed to the program. \